MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/customize-forms-sharepoint.md

 Each form comprises one or more cards, each of which shows data from a particular column in the data source.
 By following the steps in this topic, you can specify which cards appear in a form and move cards up and down within a form.

-If you're unfamiliar with canvas-pps, see [What are canvas apps?](getting-started.md).
+If you're unfamiliar with canvas apps, see [What are canvas apps?](getting-started.md).

 ## Prerequisites